VenkatPavanMunaganti/info6150-assignment8/README.md

     * Method: Delete
     * Returns: List of users in the DB after deletion
     * Errors: Throws DeleteError when user with mail id does not exists in DB

+### Validations ###
+* Created userValidations.js file which contains validations for fullname, email, password
+* userValidate function is used to validate the input fields and returns a json with errors